eitanyaffe/mview/README.md

 **Views**: Create custom views by copying existing view files and modifying which profiles to display and their parameters.
 Each view defines a specific layout of gene tracks, read alignments and other profiles.

 **Profiles**: Building custom profiles is straightforward - use existing profile code from the `profiles/` directory as a template and modify the plotting functions to handle your specific data types and visualization needs.
+The segments profile has minimal code and can be used as a starting point, see [profiles](docs/profiles.md).

 ## Developement log